codeclinic/wp-spamfree/tags/2.0.1.1/readme.txt

 **Note:** Please do not request new features for the contact form, as the main focus of the plugin is spam protection.
 Thank you.

-= Configuration Information =

-**Spam Options**

-**M2 - Use two methods to set cookies.**
-This adds a secondary non-JavaScript method to set cookies in addition to the standard JS method.

-**Blocked Comment Logging Mode**
-This is a temporary diagnostic mode that logs blocked comment submissions for 3 days, then turns off automatically.
-If you want to see what spam has been blocked on your site, this is the option to use.
-Also, if you experience any technical issues, this will help with diagnosis, as you can email this log file to support if necessary.
-If you suspect you are having a technical issue, please turn this on right away and start logging data.
-Then submit a [support request](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support), and we'll email you back asking to see the log file so we can help you fix whatever the issue may be.
-The log is cleared each time this feature is turned on, so make sure you download the file before turning it back on.
-Also the log is capped at 2MB for security.
-This feature may use slightly higher server resources, so for best performance, only use when necessary.
-(Most websites won't notice any difference.)

-**Log All Comments**
-Requires that Blocked Comment Logging Mode be engaged.
-Instead of only logging blocked comments, this will allow the log to capture *all* comments while logging mode is turned on.
-This provides more technical data for comment submissions than WordPress provides, and helps us improve the plugin.
-If you plan on submitting spam samples to our us for analysis, it's helpful for you to turn this on, otherwise it's not necessary.
-If you have any spam comments that you feel WP-SpamFree should have blocked (usually human spam), then please submit a [support request](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support).
-When we email you back we will ask you to forward the data to us by email.

-This extra data will be extremely valuable in helping us improve the spam protection capabilites of the plugin.

-**Disable trackbacks.**
-Use if trackback spam is excessive.
-It is recomended that you don't use this option unless you are experiencing an extreme spam attack.

-**Disable pingbacks.**
-Use if pingback spam is excessive.
-The disadvantage is a reduction of communication between blogs.
-When blogs ping each other, it's like saying "Hi, I just wrote about you" and disabling these pingbacks eliminates that ability.
-It is recomended that you don't use this option unless you are experiencing an extreme spam attack.

-**Help promote WP-SpamFree?**
-This places a small link under the comments and contact form, letting others know what's blocking spam on your blog.
-This plugin is provided for free, so this is much appreciated.
-It's a small way you can give back and let others know about WP-SpamFree.

-**Contact Form Options**
-These are self-explanatory.

 == Other Notes ==

 [Troubleshooting Guide](http://www.hybrid6.com/webgeek/plugins/wp-spamfree#wpsf_troubleshooting) | [WP-SpamFree Support Page](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support)